Approximate Fitting of a Circular Arc When Two Points Are Known: Conclusion

 \section{Conclusion}

-This paper describes an efficient approximation for fitting circular arcs.
+This paper describes an efficient method of approximate fitting circular arcs.
 While all formulas are for a two-dimensional case, the algorithm can be generalized for higher dimensions (for example, fitting a sphere to points).

 The direct solution to fit arcs is described in \cite{FittingOfCircularArcsWithO1Complexity}.
 This paper extends the solution to cases when one or two points on the arc are known.